passcod/in-the-pale-darkness-of-dawn/naema/_plan.md

         -- They're not yet ready to trust others, though, and they have contracts still.

  7 BBY  -- Waiting for an Empire training exercise to finish before they take off from
-           Cargamalis before after transacting with a smuggler known as Riley.
+           Cargamalis after transacting with a smuggler known as Riley.
         -- Naema (21) surprises Hedala (19) with a birthday present.

  6 BBY  -- Naema (23) goes to a Rebels meet organised on the Tsoss asteroid, in the